Praful22/AircraftFlightDynamics/README.md

 There are four primary control inputs to an aircraft.
 They are as follows:

 1. Ailerons (Left and Right ailerons, $\delta_{left ail}, \delta_{right ail}$): The differential aileron $\delta_{a} = \delta_{left ail} - \delta_{right ail}$ is the primary roll control input.

 ![IMG_5880](https://github.com/Praful22/AircraftFlightDynamics/assets/65821250/2f67812a-4388-4946-a92c-cb772ec44b95)

-2. Horizontal Stabilizers :
+3. Horizontal Stabilizers :
-3. Elevator :
+4. Elevator :
-4. Rudder :
+5. Rudder :
 ![image](https://github.com/Praful22/AircraftFlightDynamics/assets/65821250/8cbff590-f9a5-473d-ba44-37aa40ac6f50)

-If the aircraft is not a glider then another primary control input will be
+If the aircraft is not a glider then additional primary control input will be

 5. Thrust force ($\delta_{th}$) created by either propellers or jet engines.